infolock/eLBeePushBackController/README.md

 * Refactored a lot of the animation code and split things out into more manageable chunks.
 * Added blocks and GCD to improve performance
-* I replaced the screenshot resize for the push back animation transition with just a simple resizing of the main view.
+* Replaced the screenshot resize for the push back animation transition with just a simple resizing of the main view.
-* Removed all objc runtime properties as they are not yet needed at this time
+* Removed a bunch of other logic I wasn't needing
-* Overall, reduced the size of the build drastically, which also has added in a bit of a performance bump
+* Rewrote almsot all of the non-CATransform3DTranslate methods/logic
-* Disabled user interaction to the background view for now - will probably just have it dismiss when that is tapped eventually..
+* Currently, its now just under 220 lines (from 348)

 ### In Development:
 * I'm working on some new transition styles so that you can choose which transition to use

 ### Things I removed:
-* Removed "presentSemiView".
-Why?
-Because I never used it and only used this for controllers.
-I plan to add it back when I need it though ...
+* Removed "presentSemiView"
 * the Dismiss block for the present methods (temporarily).
-Going to decide how to handle this later (will probably create a simpe NSNotification call rather than storing it with objc runtime properties)
-* The most important thing I removed was calls to "shouldRasterize" and "rasterizationScale".
-These 2 calls create awful responses and just aren't worth the little details they offer with this code.
-I'm not hating on rasterize - just saying - it sucks here =)
+* Removed calls to "shouldRasterize" and "rasterizationScale".
 * Removed all of the traversal searches for the parentview.
-I just personally didn't need it and found it slowed stuff down.
-If you want it - let me know and I'll add it (or create a pull request!)
-* Removed the shadow layers - again, slowed the animation down and I quite honestly just didn't care if shadows were shown or not
+* Removed the shadow layers
-* All objc_runtime properties (obviously)
+* All objc_runtime properties
-* All of the define methods (replaced the tags with NS_ENUM instead)
+* All of the define methods
 * All of the subclasses/categories
-* Removed the "options" param (I never used it personally - if you do - sorry =)
+* Removed the "options" param
 * Removed the screenshot creation

 ### Things that I kept/borrowed/whatever from KNSemiModal: